Steveorevo/node-maker/README.md

 ![screenshot of tab-node](https://raw.github.com/steveorevo/node-maker/main/images/tab-node.jpg)

+**Tip:** You can create more tabs than the initial property panel width is capable of displaying; to increase the initial property panel width, adjust the 'Max row width' value in the start node.

 ### The start rgroup and stop rgroup nodes
 Node Maker allows you to create repeatable groups of UI input nodes; or as Node-RED's API calls them: `editableList`.
 Creating the list is easy; simply place the UI input nodes between the start rgroup and stop rgroup nodes.
 See the image below for an example.
 Currently, only the following nodes are supported within a repeatable group: